Meet Some of Our Volunteers!

-Thank you for considering how you can help advance our mission of fighting poverty in Hamilton.
-By volunteering, you will be making a real difference in creating a more prosperous and caring city for everyone.
+After these steps, we provide an orientation to Mission Services and role-specific training that will prepare you for your volunteer position.
+By volunteering, you will be making a real difference in creating a more prosperous and caring city for everyone!

 What You Can Expect